Population vs Sample

 Q3.
 What is the difference between the population and the sampling frame?

-The population is the entire group of interest, while the sampling frame is the actual list from which the sample is drawn.
+The population includes the entire group of interest.
+The sampling frame provides the actual list from which researchers draw the sample.

 Q4.
 What is the difference between population mean and sample mean?